rifaterdemsahin/SonarQube/8_Packing/1_outline/consolidated_outline.md

    - Once installed, start the SonarQube service, and access the web interface through the provided URL (default: `http://localhost:9000`).

 2. **Choose or Create a Codebase**:
    - You can use any codebase for this exercise.
-If you donâ€™t have a project in mind, feel free to create a small application in any language (e.g., Java, JavaScript, Python).
+If you don’t have a project in mind, feel free to create a small application in any language (e.g., Java, JavaScript, Python).
    - Ensure that the codebase has a variety of code quality issues to explore (e.g., duplicated code, complex methods, security vulnerabilities).

 3. **Scan the Codebase with SonarQube**: